lawrencewoodman/techtinkering.com/content/articles/2013-03-05-turbo-pascal-a-great-choice-for-programming-under-cpm.md

 Compile and run it by pressing `R` from the main menu.
 You should see it compile and then say hello to the world.

-### Creating a FizzBuzz Program
+## Video

+The following video shows the creation of a FizzBuzz program using Turbo Pascal and allows us to see just how quick and easy it is.

 <div class="youtube-wrapper">
   <iframe style="margin-top: 1em; margin-bottom: 1em;" width="560" height="315" src="https://www.youtube.com/embed/acYu0sL9Ol0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-The video above allows you to watch TP in action and see just how quick it is.
-The source code for `fizzbuzz.pas` is as follows:
+The source code for `fizzbuzz.pas` used in the video is as follows:
 ```` pascal
 program fizzbuzz(output);
 var